fresh-energy/coding-challenge/README.md

 }
 ```

 When a control message arrives, your client application should calculate the sum of `energy` values received for that meter, and respond to the message on the port mentioned in the control message.
+The server sends one control message per meter and it wait to receive a response for that meter before sending a new control message for that meter.
+Example: if you got a control message for `meterId`: "1", you'll not receive a new control message for that meter until you send a response back for this meter.

 The response message will be of the format: